 Sure, the Christmas season is supposed to be all merry and bright, but what if this year’s finances just didn’t measure up?
 Though Christmas is supposed to be a jolly and joyous occasion, it tends to have the opposite effect on families who are already struggling with money.
-With that said, it’s no surprise that many American families are looking for ways to cut back on the holiday spending, especially for those paying back a cash advance left over from a financial emergency.
+With that said, it’s no surprise that many American families are looking for ways to cut back on the holiday spending, especially for those paying back a installment loan left over from a financial emergency.
 Thankfully, there are ways to work around the budget-busting holiday season without totally giving up your Christmas cheer.
 Here are some ideas for a Merry Christmas on a on a not-so-merry budget!

 If you’re stressing out over what to get your friends, neighbors, in-laws, and kid’s school teachers this year, don’t panic!
 When planning gifts for this many people, it may seem easier to just buy them all assorted chocolates and call it a day, but that could easily cost you half your paycheck.
 Why not make something special for them instead?
 When it comes to those small “thinking of you” Christmas gifts, you can’t go wrong with a bag of homemade Christmas cookies.
 They’re easy, fun to make, and best of all, they’re cheap!

 You could boost your savings this year by adopting a quality-over-quantity approach for your kid’s gifts.
 Explain to each of your kids that for this year, they will each get one ‘special gift’.
 Give them an idea of how much that gift should be and then stick to your list.
 This way, you won’t get caught up in an avalanche of costly gift demands and it’ll make the whole Christmas shopping experience less stressful to boot.